memoirevive/lepipelinedepatrick/README.md

 3. All passages are displayed for each orbit, with info regarding the date of passage and the % of cloud coverage
 4. Users are asked to select one passage for each orbit
 5. The script then makes a mosaic of selected passages to create the entire tile
+6. Output tiles are saved in the output folder